Follow us on networks

 The official recommendations to date in our country is to receive the vaccine.
 Either in case of being part of a risk category, or due to the possibility of exposure to the virus in the workplace or previous medical problems.

 However, at the moment the Ministry of Health has not classified pregnant women as a priority vaccination group.
-From the Joint Committee on Vaccination and Immunization of the J. Craig Venter Institute (JCVI), a world leader in genomic research, has recommended that pregnant women delay their vaccination.
-JCVI has recommended vaccination after pregnancy if you are not part of a risk group for some other factor.
+From the Joint Committee on Vaccination and Immunization of the J. Craig Venter Institute (JCVI), a world leader in genomic research, it has recommended that pregnant women delay their vaccination.
+JCVI has recommended vaccination after pregnancy if you are not part of a risk group due to some other factor.

 It may interest you: